Rosas (Nica del Rosario song): Live performances

 Nica del Rosario and Gab Pangilinan performing "Rosas" during the Leni-Kiko Lakad ng Pag-asa rally in Quezon City.

 On March 20, 2022, del Rosario and Pangilinan performed at F. Ortigas Jr. Road (Emerald Avenue) in Pasig City for the grand rally dubbed "PasigLaban".
 They also performed on April 5, 2023, at Rizal Capitol Grounds in Antipolo, Rizal, for the "People's Rally".
 On April 23, 2022, del Rosario and Pangilinan, along with Bukas Palad Music Ministry, performed a new version of the song in Pasay City to celebrate Robredo's 57th birthday at "Araw Na10 'To!
 H2H Day at People's Rally para sa Kaarawan ni VP Leni Robredo", attended by over 400,000 people.
 On May 7, 2022, del Rosario performed at Ayala Avenue in Makati City with Filipino comedian and It's Showtime host Vice Ganda during the Angat Buhay Pilipino Miting De Avance.
 It was attended by almost 750,000 people, making it the campaign's biggest rally.

 On that same event, Maysh Baay of Moonstar88, Jomal Linao and Allan Burdeos of Kamikazee, Ariel Lumanlan of Chelsea Alley and Arcadia, and Carissa Ramos of Catfight performed a rock version of the song and released it shortly after the performance.

 Extended version

 On May 10, 2022, del Rosario posted on Twitter the new additional verses and snippets for "Rosas", later referred as the "extended version", following partial, unofficial results that showed Robredo's opponent, Bongbong Marcos, leading by a wide margin.
 The lyrics were inspired by Robredo's speech, where she expressed gratitude to supporters, assured volunteers that their efforts have not been in vain, and encouraged them on to continue the fight beyond the elections.

-Five days after the election, on May 14, 2022, del Rosario and Pangilinan, accompanied by violinist Matthew Chang, performed the extended version at a thanksgiving event, titled "Tayo ang Liwanag: Isang Pasasalamat", held at Ateneo de Manila University Campus Grounds in Quezon City.
+Five days after the election, on May 14, 2022, del Rosario and Pangilinan, accompanied by violinist Matthew Chang, performed the extended version at a thanksgiving event, titled "Tayo ang Liwanag: Isang Pasasalamat", held at the Ateneo de Manila University in Quezon City.

 The extended version was officially released on June 3, 2022, across all streaming platforms.
 It features Gab Pangilinan, violinist Matthew Chang, and the Tinig Tumintindig Grand Choir.